Meditation: A Tool to Stress Less for Lawyers

-Have you noticed that lawyers have a reputation for taking out their negative emotions on other people or numbing out with alcohol or other substances?
+Attention: lawyers!
+Have you noticed that members of your profession have a reputation for taking out their negative emotions on other people or numbing out with alcohol or other substances?
 This isn’t surprising since lawyering is a very high-pressure profession.
-Every day attorneys face extreme demands to make important decisions and perform well in front of clients, opposing counsel, judges, members of their own firms, and full courtrooms.
-And they do this in high stakes scenarios with risks around money, freedom, and reputations.
+Every day you face extreme demands to make important decisions and perform well in front of clients, opposing counsel, judges, members of your firms, and full courtrooms.
+And you do this in high stakes scenarios with risks around money, freedom, and reputations.
 This big pressure comes with big costs.

 Anyone under this type of chronic stress can expect to experience discomfort on mental, emotional, physical, and spiritual levels.
-Facing such daily discomfort, lawyers need ways to dispel their negative feelings.
+Facing such daily discomfort, you as a lawyer need ways to dispel your negative feelings.
 And “numbing out” and “acting out” are two very common methods for stress release in the profession.
-“Numbing out” includes engaging in behavior that overrides stress feelings, like ingesting drugs or alcohol or eating high quantities of food.
-“Acting out” is a stress-release technique that involves otherwise good and kind people yelling at others or throwing physical objects as a way to release stress.
+“Numbing out” includes engaging in behavior that overrides your stress feelings, like ingesting drugs or alcohol or eating high quantities of food.
+“Acting out” is a stress-release technique that involves you who may otherwise be good and kind yelling at others or throwing physical objects as a way to release your stress.
 While “numbing out” and “acting out” do relieve stress, they come with unpleasant consequences.
 And so, better methods are needed for dealing with pressure and stress.

 Enter: meditation.
 Meditation is the practice of sitting in a quiet state doing nothing and with the intention of being present in the moment.
 The benefits are many, and science is proving more every day, like: increased emotional well being, heightened feelings of peacefulness, boost in positive moods, increased self-awareness, increased feelings of compassion, greater focus, improved physical health, improved sleep, and reduced anxiety.
 With all these wonderful sounding benefits, why aren’t more lawyers meditating?